directus/directus/docs/contributing/tests/blackbox-tests.md

 Every API route should have a test to verify that it is working as intended.
 The tests are typescript files with names ending with `.test.ts`.
 Tests can have accompanying seed files ending with `.seed.ts`.
-Seed files contain the database schema, typings and seed functions.
+Seed files contain the database schema, types and seed functions.
 Tests should be located in a relevant folder as listed below.

 ## Folder Structure